5yutan5/Lab_tools/DIYHV/README.md

 1. Open file dialog with the **Setting** > **Register user file**.
 1. Select Setting file to register additional command(The default commands will be reset).

-Example of a command settings file
+Example of a command settings file.
+You need to use json.

 ```json
 {